pydio/pydio-doc-admin-guide/6_customize_interface/2_advanced_settings.md

 - **Pydio Background Images**: which are all the background images displayed while login or browsing on the application (see screenshots above for the locations).
 - **Minisite**: those images are  for instance used on the public links, (public links make use of the **minisite** settings, such as the role).

-**Word of advice: For users that wish to have the same and unique background image, make sure to put the same image on all of the different **custom background (n)** setting.**
+**For users that do wish to have the same and unique background image, you have to make sure to put the same image on all of the different `custom background(n)` settings.**

 ### Change the favicon